shadowed1/sucros/README.md

 - This tool does not require rootfs verification disabled and makes fewer changes to our chromebooks out of the box.
 - Recommended for newer ChromeOS/Linux developer mode users or for users just wanting sudo enabled ASAP.
-- No dependencies needed and can completely undo all of the changes made without updating ChromeOS.
+- No dependencies needed and can undo all of the changes made without updating/reinstalling ChromeOS.